sourcecrypto/sourcecrypto.github.io/_posts/Bitcoin/2019-08-01-practical-bitcoin.md

 ---
-title: "Using Bitcoin: Tools, Apps and Guides"
+title: "Running Bitcoin: Tools, Apps and Guides"
 description: This page is for collecting and organizing information related to using Bitcoin in one way shape or form.
 toc_sticky: false
-excerpt: Links to code, howtos, and other resources related to practical use of Bitcoin.
+excerpt: Code, howtos, and other resources related to practical use of Bitcoin.
 permalink: posts/Bitcoin/practical/
 published: true
 header: